Raees (2017 film): Production

-Filming began in April 2015.
-The film was shot in Mumbai, and sets were re-designed to depict Ahmedabad slums.
-The last schedule of the film took place in Gujarat in January 2016.
-Despite protests, the film was shot in Bhuj without disruptions between January and February 2016.
-There was a clearance issue by the Archaeological Survey of India for a shooting at Ahmedabad at the medieval mosque and tomb complex, Sarkhej Roza.
+Principal photography began in April 2015.
+The film was primarily shot in Mumbai, where sets were redesigned to recreate the slums of Ahmedabad.
+The final shooting schedule took place in Gujarat in January 2016.
+Despite protests, filming continued in Bhuj between January and February 2016 without major disruptions.
+The production also faced a clearance issue with the Archaeological Survey of India regarding permission to film at Sarkhej Roza.